The price of your product

 First of all you need to get your base materials as absolutely low as possible without changing your ethics.
-Usually this means buying in bulk, minimising waste and being more efficient.
-If you don’t lower your materials costs, your retail price will be much higher which could outprice a lot of your customers.
+Usually this means buying in bulk (perhaps pairing with another business?), minimising waste and being more efficient.
+If you don’t lower your material costs, your retail price will be much higher, which could outprice a lot of your customers.

 So, I’ve made a batch of 50 vessels.
 I’ve timed each stage and worked out the materials and components for each part (including the packaging and business card).
 Now I work out 20% and add it to the spreadsheet.
 This 20% contributes to my fixed overheads (lighting, energy, machine elements, wifi, insurance, damaged products, new tools, waste management, accountant, website fees, memberships, to cover sick days, and all other business-related things).

 You can also work this out your proportion of field overheads by adding up all of your overheads per year and dividing it by 365 to get your ‘fixed overheads day cost’.
 Next you work out how many things you can make in one day and divide the ‘fixed overheads day cost’ with how many products you made that day.

 Confused!?.....
 For me, my fixed overheads will change depending on what product I’m working on and I find it difficult to work out.
 So, I include 20% which covers all of the above and a little bit of profit.
 We all need a bit of profit to grow, otherwise we wouldn’t have the money to develop new ideas and spend time on unpaid research and development.